Uday9160/DOM/README.md

-What is Document Object Model (DOM)
+What is Document Object Model (DOM):

 The Document Object Model (DOM) is an application programming interface (API) for manipulating HTML documents.
 The DOM represents an HTML document as a tree of nodes.
 The DOM provides functions that allow you to add, remove, and modify parts of the document effectively.
-The DOM represents an HTML document as a hierarchy of nodes
+The DOM represents an HTML document as a hierarchy of nodes.

 <html>
     <head>